fransan33/TTC_Delay_Project/README.md

 ```

 1. **Source:**
-   Yearly CSV exports & Delay Code Description CSV exports pulled from the Open Data website (https://open.toronto.ca/dataset/ttc-subway-delay-data/).
+   - Yearly CSV exports & Delay Code Description CSV exports pulled from the Open Data website (https://open.toronto.ca/dataset/ttc-subway-delay-data/).
      Ten files covering Jan 2014 – Apr 2025, and two files containing delays codes and descriptions.
 2. **Ingestion:**
-   Consolidated the delay data CSV files and the delay codes CSV files into a single CSV file (230,841 rows and 340 rows, respectively) using Power Query in Excel,    and loaded into MySQL using Command Prompt.
+   - Consolidated the delay data CSV files and the delay codes CSV files into a single CSV file (230,841 rows and 340 rows, respectively) using Power Query in           Excel, and loaded into MySQL using Command Prompt.
 3. **Cleaning:**
-   - ttc_subway schema -
+   - ttc_subway table -
      Removed trailing white space.
      Generated unique primary key values for each row.
      Removed 0.09% of duplicated rows.